Patio Umbrella Buying Guide

-The base of the umbrella may be sold separately, and must be the proper weight (typically weight in pounds).
-A table umbrella typically needs a base around 20-40 pounds for proper anchoring.
-A freestanding umbrella, however, will need a heavier base from 50 to 80 pounds, based on the size of the umbrella.
+A table umbrella typically needs a base around 20 to 40 pounds for proper anchoring.
+A freestanding umbrella, however, will need a heavier base, from 50 to 80 pounds, depending on the size of the umbrella.
 Don’t skimp in this area!
 Umbrella bases may be sold separately.

 For Extra-Large Patio Spaces, Consider a Cantilever Umbrella

-If you have a large patio sitting area with multiple seats/sofas, or an outdoor bar that needs more than your average amount of shade – but a full canopy just won’t work – then you need a cantilever patio umbrella.
-These umbrellas are made to angle out over a large area while not getting in anyone’s way.
-They tend to be a bit more expensive than the average table umbrella, but they do come in home-friendly models.
+If you have a large patio sitting area with multiple seats/sofas, or an outdoor bar that needs lots of shade, you’ll probably need a cantilever patio umbrella.
+These angle out over a large area while not getting in anyone’s way.
+They tend to be more expensive than the average table umbrella, but there are some more affordable models.